FredWahab/CS-330/CreateOpenGLProjectTutorial/readme.txt

 1. open visual studio and create new empty c++ project.

-2. create a main.cpp file, copy the sample code into the file debug.
+2. create a main.cpp file, copy the sample code into the file and debug.
 (this is to initialize the files and folders)

 #include <iostream>